 The chart below represents our major categories of recycled waste over the last five years.
 The number one and two categories are pallets and cardboard.
 Cardboard also provides the highest level of recycling revenue for us.
 Excess pallets also provide income.
 Other items we recycle provide no income, or, in the case of glass and poly-lined bags, actually cost us to recycle.

-We track paper because it is one of the most recycled and recyclable supplies we use, one that everyone can impact.
+We track paper because it is one of the most recycled and recyclable supplies we use - one that everyone can impact.
 Our goals are to reduce our paper use wherever we can and to use 100% recycled content in our paper.
-Ninety-nine percent of our copy paper in 2011 was 100% recycled content.
+One hundred percent of our copy paper in 2014 was 100% recycled content.
 Our annual wholesale catalog and all the monthly sale catalogs use 100% recycled content.
-Ninety-three percent of printed materials used 100% recycled content, giving us a total of 98% recycled across all publications and copy paper used.
-(More complete tracking rather than lower usage of 100% recycled-content paper is the reason for the 98% reported this year over the 99% reported last year.)

 © 2013 Frontier Natural Products Co-op.
 All rights reserved.